 - Withdrawal times trail the quickest operators on test.

-The catch is a thinner range of niche racing markets than the heritage names.
-As with all licensed bookies, a flagged check can still surface a manual step.
+Withdrawals typically take 1-3 business days.
+The trade-off is a thinner range of niche markets than some heritage names, and as with all licensed bookies, a flagged check can still surface a manual step.

 | Category | Rank |